kkmann/pathway-curation-tool/readme.md

 have been established or which are known to play an important role in pathays *a prior* of interest.
-The .csv file must contain a column ensemble_gene_id with the ensembl IDs of the seed-genes (without version sugffix!).
+The .csv file must contain a column ensemble_gene_id with the ensembl IDs of the seed-genes (without version sugffix, grch37).

 ## 2. Query reacrome.org pathways